-We have incurred significant net losses in each year since our inception, including net losses of approximately \$31.9 million and \$10.1 million for the fiscal years ended 2014 and 2013, respectively.
-As of December 31, 2014, we had an accumulated deficit of \$380.8 million.
+We have incurred significant net losses in each year since our inception, including a net loss of approximately \$15.5 million and \$31.9 million for the years ended December 31, 2015, and 2014, respectively.
+We anticipate that we will continue to incur significant losses for the foreseeable future, and we may never achieve or maintain profitability.
+As of December 31, 2015, we had an accumulated deficit of \$396.3 million.